-Randi J. Henderson-Mitchell, PhD, MBA, is assistant professor in the Department of Community Medicine and Population Health and the Institute for Rural Health Research in the College of Community Health Sciences.
-Henderson-Mitchell’s research focuses on health disparities, health outcomes and program evaluation.
-Her current research efforts include disparities in and outcomes of childhood vaccination, and access to preventive care in early childhood.
+Randi J. Henderson-Mitchell, PhD, MBA, is assistant professor in the Department of Community Medicine and Population Health and investigator with the Institute for Rural Health Research in the College of Community Health Sciences.
+Dr. Henderson-Mitchell also serves as the Associate Director for the National Institute on Forensics.
+Dr. Henderson-Mitchell’s research interests include health disparities, health outcomes research and program evaluation.
+Her current research efforts include disparities and outcomes of childhood vaccination, and access to preventive care in early childhood.

-Henderson-Mitchell earned her bachelor’s degree from Texas Tech University in Lubbock, a Master of Science in Education in Health Education from Baylor University in Waco, Texas, and a Master of Business Administration with a concentration in health care management from The University of Alabama.
+Henderson-Mitchell earned her bachelor’s degree from Texas Tech University, a Master of Science in Education in Health Education from Baylor University, and a Master of Business Administration with a concentration in health care management from The University of Alabama.
 She received her PhD in Interdisciplinary Studies with a focus on health outcomes research and epidemiology from The University of Alabama.
 Henderson-Mitchell teaches basic epidemiology and biostatistics courses for the Department of Community Medicine and Population Health.(205) 348-4619 firstname.lastname@example.org